 Born: West New York, New Jersey.
 Ruddle helped pioneer human gene mapping and established many of the techniques and a framework for setting up the Human Genome Project.
 He is also known for having generated, with Jon W. Gordon and George Scango the first successful transgenic mouse.
-His work heralded the development of genetically modified animals as research models to investigate the function of genes and genetic cause of disease.
-He also co-discovered, with William McGinnis, the first human homeobox genes, important regulators of gene development.
+This heralded the development of genetically modified animals as research models to investigate the function of genes and genetic cause of disease.
+Ruddle also discovered, with William McGinnis, the first human homeobox genes, important regulators of gene development.
 (Photo credit: Michael Marsland).

 Frederick Sanger (1918 - 2013)

 Born: Gloucestershire, England, United Kingdom.
 The first to determine the DNA sequence of insulin, Sanger proved proteins have a defined chemical composition.
 He was also pivotal to the development of the dideoxy chain-termination method for sequencing DNA molecules, known as the Sanger method.
 This provided a breakthrough in the sequencing of long stretches of DNA in terms of speed and accuracy and laid the foundation for the Human Genome Project.
 (Photo credit: MRC, Laboratory of Molecular Biology).

 Born: Deventer, The Netherlands.
 Schoemaker was co-founder and first Chief Executive Officer of Centocor, an American biotechnology company that pioneered the commercialisation of monoclonal antibody diagnostics and therapeutics.
 (Photo credit: Anne Schoemaker).